 1. Elijah Wood – Enter the dragon

-After successfully venturing forth on a quest to chuck a piece of jewelry into a smoldering volcano in The Lord of the Rings trilogy, Elijah Wood was offered the chance to voice another height challenged hero, Spiro the dragon.
+After successfully venturing forth on a quest to chuck a piece of jewellery into a smouldering volcano in The Lord of the Rings trilogy, Elijah Wood was offered the chance to voice another height challenged hero, Spiro the dragon.

 Before voicing the titular purple dragon, Wood also voiced Frodo Baggins in The Lord of the Rings games and Mumble the dancing penguin in the Happy Feet game.
 Of course, Wood wasn’t the only big name to do voice work for The Legend of Spyro.
 David Spade, Wayne Brady, Christina Ricci, and even Gary Oldman, formed part of the impressive cast.